Tom-PIT/Docs/GettingStarted/README.md

     ```

 ### Starting the platform environment
+<a name="configuration"></a>
 #### .env configuration
-There are two files required to start the platform, supplied in the [GettingStarted/Compose](https://github.com/Tom-PIT/Docs/tree/main/GettingStarted) directory of this repository.
+There are two files required to start the platform, supplied in the [GettingStarted/Compose](https://github.com/Tom-PIT/Docs/tree/main/GettingStarted/src/Compose) directory of this repository.

 Regardless of you using the install script or following the preparation steps, you ended up in a directory containing both these files:
 - docker-compose.yaml (instructions for docker setup and container management).